fol2/3DNamePlate/README.md

 The script can optionally generate a rectangular photo frame as part of the plate.
 Enable the frame in the **Photo Frame Settings** section and specify the outer dimensions and border width.
-The internal slot is automatically subtracted from the model so a printed photo can slide in even when the frame overlaps the base.
+The frame thickness is measured from the bottom upward so it can be raised or recessed using the `photoframe_z_offset` parameter.
+The internal slot is slightly larger than the frame opening, controlled by `photoframe_slot_margin`, so a printed photo can slide in even when the frame overlaps the base.